trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 *This method of two-factor authentication has some notable advantages over using features like 2nd-step verification where a website will send you an SMS message with a code to enter to login.
 One weakness in the SMS approach is that phone numbers can be transferred to a malicious party sometimes just by calling and asking the phone company to do this and providing some personal information.
 Another weakness is that more sophisticated attackers may be able to clone your phone number and then receive SMS messages sent to you.
 Google authenticator (TOTP) solves some of these issues by generating the code on your phone itself using a private key.
 Now that the background is covered we can set this up on your OnlyKey.
 No phone or app required for setting this up on your OnlyKey but if you wish to maintain a backup of your two-factor authentication codes it may be a good idea to download the app and scan the QR code as a backup in case you lose your OnlyKey.*

 {% include callout.html content="**Step 1.
 Enable Google Authenticator App on Website -** If you are unsure if the website you want to setup supports OTP check [here](http://www.dongleauth.info/).
 Assuming that the website supports Google Authenticator you can proceed to enable Google Authenticator.
-For example to do this for your Google Account you must first enable 2-Step Verification and then you select ''SETUP'' as shown below:" type="primary" %}
+For example to do this for your Google Account you must first enable 2-Step Verification and then you select ''SETUP'' as shown below:" type="default" %}

 {% include image.html file="image85.png" max-width="582" %}